Tomb of Wah: Mask

 Around a third of the way through the wrapping process, Wah's head and chest was covered with a funerary mask that extended as far as his waist.
 It was made of layers of plaster and linen (cartonnage), with gilded and painted decoration.
 The face was gilded, with an attached short beard of wood; a small moustache and sideburns were added with paint.
 The eyes were painted and outlined as if in kohl.
 The head was covered with a striped wig or headcloth of blue and green.
 Around the neck was a painted broad collar executed in red, blue, and green in imitation of materials such as carnelian and faience.

 Jewellery

 Many amulets and items of jewellery were included in Wah's bandages.
 Innermost, across his chest was a broad collar of blue faience beads, and around his wrists and ankles were a total of eight bracelets and anklets of the same.
 The embalmers had put two on his left ankle and three on his right, leaving one for each wrist; the third they left on his body.
 Four scarabs, two of silver, one of faience, and one of lapis lazuli, were placed over his crossed arms; the largest scarab is inscribed with the names of Wah and Meketre.
 In higher bandage layers, four necklaces were placed around his neck.
 One was of hollow silver beads, one of smaller gold beads, one of carnelian, and the last of different types of stone.
-An oval sweret-bead of carnelian was placed in his left hand.
+An oval bead of carnelian on a cord was placed in his left hand.
+Winlock identified the bead as a sweret-bead, usually placed at the throat; Seria Yamazaki suggests it be identified as the lesser-known ḏrtt-bead, intended to be placed in the hand.